Morris88826/ELEC3300-EmbeddedSystems/README.md

 # ELEC3300

-Here are the programming assignments from the Embedded System course in HKUST, spring 2021.
+Here are the programming assignments of the course Introduction to Embedded Systems in Spring, 2021.